emusat2021/IO-Math-Lessons/README.md

 - There are buttons that are providing correct answers, as well, for test feedback.
 #### Favicon
 - A favorite icon has been implemented so that a user can recognize the logo on the browser tab.
+#### About page
+* Short presentation about IO Math Lessons.
+* Testimonials from users.
+#### Lesson menu
+This is a dropdown menu where you can find the list of all Lesson.
+Only the first lesson is created (Pythagora's theorem).
+The site is designed in such a way that future lessons can be easily added by creating a separate html file containing the lesson and linking the lesson within the Navbar.
-#### Description page
+#### Lesson-1 page
-Description is the *first page* of **Pythagora's theorem**.
+This is the first lesson named **Pythagora's theorem**.
 The following pieces of information are on this page:
+* Introduction
   * A basic presentation of Pythagora's theorem;
-* Pythagora's picture;
-* Formula for the theorem;
+  * Formula for the theorem and a diagram;
-* A colorful image that presents the formula in a more pleasant way for the pupil.

-#### Lesson and Exercises page
-Lesson and Exercises is the *second page* of **Pythagora's theorem**.
-The following pieces of information are on this page:
-* A lesson in which the theorem is presented with an example of how to calculate a triangle's side using the theorem.
   * A video where another exemple is presented in order for pupil to understand the theorem.
-* A suggestive image that presents the formula for the pupil.
+* Example
+  * A practical example of how to calculate a triangle's side using the theorem.
+* Exercises
   * A test with three exercises where the pupil can test the knowledge of the theorem.
   * Possibility for the pupil to fill in an answer calculated by him/herself.
   * Possibility for the pupil to choose the correct answer.
-* A suggestive image with the purpose of helping to better calculate the formula for the exercises.

 #### About us page
 The following pieces of information are on this page: